cartant/blog/content/til-overriding-a-frozen-object/index.md

 };
 ```

-Here, the `context`'s `options` property is overwritten before it's passed to the base rule's `create` function.
+Here, `context`'s `options` property is overwritten before it's passed to the base rule's `create` function.
 However, that fails with an error:

 ```text
 TypeError: Error while loading rule 'no-array-foreach': Cannot assign to read only property 'options' of object '#<Object>'
 ```

-The property is read-only because ESLint [calls `Object.freeze`](https://github.com/eslint/eslint/blob/82669fa66670a00988db5b1d10fe8f3bf30be84e/lib/linter/linter.js#L893-L929) on the `context` before passing it the the rule's `create` function.
+The property is read-only because ESLint [calls `Object.freeze`](https://github.com/eslint/eslint/blob/82669fa66670a00988db5b1d10fe8f3bf30be84e/lib/linter/linter.js#L893-L929) on `context` before passing it the the rule's `create` function.

-To work around this, it's necessary to create a new object that includes the `options`, along with all of the other properties in the `context`.
+To work around this, it's necessary to create a new object that includes the `options`, along with all of the other properties on `context`.
 And there are a number of ways that can be done.

 ## Spread Syntax

-When the spread syntax is used, all of the `context`'s (own) properties are spread into the new object — `contextForBaseRule` — along with the specified `options`, like this:
+When the spread syntax is used, all of `context`'s (own) properties are spread into the new object — `contextForBaseRule` — along with the specified `options`, like this:

 ```js{6-12}
 const baseRule = require("./no-foreach");